chufe-dremio/dremio-prometheus-monitoring/README.md

 ### Initial Prometheus Setup

 #### Create a Namespace for Prometheus
-Create a Namespace for monitoring
+Create a Namespace for monitoring:

-Example:

 `kubectl create ns monitoring`

 #### Install Metrics Server
 In order to use the default scaling metrics of CPU and memory usage, [metrics server](https://github.com/kubernetes-sigs/metrics-server) will need to be installed
-This step it not required for Azure Kubernetes Service (AKS).
+This step is not required for Azure Kubernetes Service (AKS).

 ```
 # Add the kubernetes-sigs repo